Nu Aspect

-Samuel "Sam" Higgins (born November 8, 1997), known as Nu Aspect, is an English electronic artist and DJ.
+Samuel Higgins (born November 8, 1997), known as Nu Aspect, is an English electronic music artist and DJ.

-He is best known for his house production, and forms part of the roster of the UK-based independent label, Selected.
-Higgins has collaborated with artists such as Goodboys, Elderbrooke and TCTS, and has amassed over 300 million streams on Spotify, as of September 2024.
+He is best known for his house producing, and forms part of the roster of the Berlin-based independent label, Selected.
+Higgins has collaborated with artists such as Goodboys, Elderbrook and TCTS, and has amassed over 300 million streams on Spotify, as of September 2024.

 Early life and career

 Born in Bristol, England, Higgins first showed interest at music production when he was twelve years old.

-2017-2023: Career beginnings and breakthrough
+2017–2023: Career beginnings and breakthrough

 He made his debut in the music scene, with the release of a remix of Chris Gresswell and Hayley S' "Deep Love", under the stage name of Nu Aspect.
-A year later, Nu Aspect released his debut single, "Things I Said" in 2017, which was distributed by the UK record label, Selected.
+A year later, Nu Aspect released his debut single, "Things I Said" in 2017, which was distributed by the UK record label Selected.

 From 2020 to 2023, Higgins kept releasing several standalone singles under Selected, which helped him grow an audience on the House music genre, with tracks such as: "Strings Attached", "What's in My Head", "Words", and "Run".
 On April 15, 2022, Higgins collaborated with JEWELS and MAGNUS in the single "Afterlife".
 It was followed by "Sleepless" with AVAION and PaulWetz featuring yuma, which ended up becoming his most successful track to date on streaming platforms.